 Progress Monitoring: Service learning engages participants in an ongoing process to assess the quality of implementation and progress toward meeting specified goals and uses results for improvement and sustainability.

 Duration and Intensity: Service learning has sufficient duration and intensity to address community needs and meet specified outcomes.

-*From the NYLC website: